kcostarella/170Final/README.md

 # 170Final
-Jonathan, Gunsoo and Ko vs. The World
+Jonathan, Gunsoo, and Ko vs. The World